zailfyer/Icarus_Mods/README.md

 * Wayfarer movement speed boost, heat resistance, and increased desert exposure resistnace
 * Obsidian armor has increased exposure resistances and better fire damage resistance

+# Zailfyers Arrow Recipes
+* Alters most arrow recipes to make a more realistic sence (IMO)
+* Adds bone arrows to the anvils for a bulk creation
+* Increases the damage of Fire, Poison, Black wolf, and obsidian arrows
+* Decreases carbon arrow damage a small amount for more of a tiered experince
+* Increases the amount of silica gained from silica rocks in the world

 # Zailfyers Backpacks
 * Leather Backpack has better carry weight buff, and better ore, wood, and stone weight reductions
-* Survival Backpack has sprint stamina reduction, better fall resistance, and broken leg modifier duration shortend
+* Survival Backpack has sprint stamina reduction, better fall resistance, and broken leg modifier duration is shortend
 * Gather's Backpack has stone weight reduction and axe, pick, sickle wear rate reduction, and Pneumonia resistance
 * Archer's Backpack has decreased wear rate of bows and increased bow damage
 * Mercenary backpack has rifle and pistol buffs and reduced wear rate of firearms
 * Tactical backpack has increased carry weight
-* ADDs Miner's Backpack with better pneumonia resistance, ore carry wight, and stone carry weight. has the same pick wear rate
+* ADDs Miner's Backpack with better pneumonia resistance, ore carry weight, and stone carry weight. has the same pick wear rate

+# Zailfyers Building Alterations
+* Increases durability and insulation of aluminum buildings
+* Increases wind and tree resistance of aluminum buildings
+* Increases stability of aluminum buildings
+* Changes recipe of aluminum building peices to use aluminum ingots insted of ore
+* Swaps the stats for scoria with scoria brick and clay brick making brick better than stone but not as good as concrete

 # Zailfyers Charcoal and Ash
-* makes charcoal a fule for any thing that burns wood
+* Makes charcoal a fuel for anything that burns wood
-* reworks how to get charcoal and ash.
-Charcoal is made by prossesing it in a furnace like ore.
+* Reworks how to get charcoal and ash.
+Charcoal is made by processing it in a furnace like ore.
-* adds new item Activated charcoal wich is used in some recipes and as fule for the dehumidifyer
+* Adds new item Activated charcoal whitch is used in some recipes and as fuel for the dehumidifier
-* adds new item Ash can be used to make fertilizer at the Mortor and Pestel
+* Adds new item Ash can be used to make fertilizer at the Mortar and Pestle
-* makes speed and yeild fertilizer craftable in the Mortor and Pestal
+* Makes speed and yeild fertilizer craftable in the Mortar and Pestle

 # Zailfyers Deep Ore Extraction
 * Deep ore deposits have more ore and extract faster

 # Zailfyers Dropship
 * Drop ship has 20 slots
-* O2 tanks, cantines, and Dropship granades are NOT automatically added to quick bar
+* O2 tanks, Canteens, and Dropship grenades are NOT automatically added to quick bar
+* The cooling modifyer from Canteens time increased to 30 seconds
+* Workshop canteens last twice as long
+* Fresh air modifier has a small Pneumonia Resistance added

 # Zailfyers Envirosuits
 * Hark has heat and cold resistance